Glassar/dd2394-Security-Project/README.md

 ### E91

+The [file](/e91/e91_test.py) used for testing contains a total of five different test cases, each with their different values.

+- Test case 1: The first test case performs key distribution without noise and eavesdropping.
+- Test case 2: The second test case performs key distribution with noise
+- Test case 3: The third test case performs key distribution with eavesdropping intercepting 50% of bits, and without noise.
+- Test case 4: The forth test case performs key distribution with eavesdropping intercepting 100% of bits, and without noise.
+- Test case 5: The fifth test case performs key distribution with eavesdropping intercepting 100% of bits and with noise.

+An important thing to note is that the CHSH test has a higher variance the lower nBits is and as such we ran all our tests with nBits=1024.
+But this is also significantly slower.

+The different test cases lets us showcase both the ideal protocol without interference, as well as how real world difficulties affect it, both separately and combined.
+And as all tests use the same input we can also observe how the CHSH test value steadily decreases with more and more interference.
+Note that even with fixed inputs our outputs are non deterministic as the quantum process also is non deterministic.

 ## Contribution
 To improve efficiency, the work was split into two parts based on the two protocols.
 While Alex and Anton worked on BB84, Jonatan and Trang worked on E91.